grace-notes/website/contents/topics/life-of-christ.md

 (g) This administration is furthered by PISTIS, which is doctrine; the teacher of truth must concentrate on just that; the truth.

-· Furthering the administration is summarized by Paul when he says, “love from a pure heart and a good conscience and a sincere faith.
+&bull; Furthering the administration is summarized by Paul when he says, “love from a pure heart and a good conscience and a sincere faith.

-· Love from a pure heart is love for God through the truth; love for self in spiritual self-esteem; love for others in the function of virtue.
+&bull; Love from a pure heart is love for God through the truth; love for self in spiritual self-esteem; love for others in the function of virtue.

-· The good conscience is the ability to discern truth from a lie.
+&bull; The good conscience is the ability to discern truth from a lie.
 This is a conscience that is full of divine standards and is especially cognizant of what constitutes divine character.

-· The sincere faith is literally ‘unhypocritical.’
+&bull; The sincere faith is literally ‘unhypocritical.’
 It defines faith from the viewpoint of motive.
 You must pursue the Christian faith because you love God, and for no other reason.